AstreaTSS/PYTHIAWebsite/docs/usage/gacha.md

 ## Notes

 - Items are made by the staff of your server.
 PYTHIA does not take responsibility for the items in the gacha system.
-- Each item has an equal chance of being rolled, at least for right now.
-You may or may not be able to draw items you already own - that's, once again, dependent on staff.
+- You may or may not be able to draw items you already own - that's, once again, dependent on staff.
 - As implied earlier, the staff decide if they wish to use the gacha at all.
 It's a good idea to defer to them for any questions about the gacha system in your server.